mahaozhe/SASR/README.md

-# Highly Efficient Self-Adaptive Reward Shaping for Reinforcement Learning (SASR)
+# [ICLR 2025] Highly Efficient Self-Adaptive Reward Shaping for Reinforcement Learning (SASR)

 The codes for our proposed **S**elf-**A**daptive **S**uccess **R**ate based reward shaping algorithm (SASR) for reinforcement learning to tackle the sparse-reward challenge.